Upgrade

 OS / Kubernetes support matrix

-Distribution Linux supported by cegedim.cloud depending of the Kubernetes version :
+Linux distributions supported by cegedim.cloud depending on the Kubernetes version:

 Ubuntu 22.04, 24.04